viaacode/sip-specification/profiles/bibliographic.md

 ### Package METS

-- The `csip:CONTENTINFORMATIONTYPE` attribute MUST be set to `https://data.hetarchief.be/id/sip/1.2/bibliographic`.
+- The `csip:CONTENTINFORMATIONTYPE="OTHER" csip:OTHERCONTENTINFORMATIONTYPE` attribute MUST be set to `https://data.hetarchief.be/id/sip/1.2/bibliographic`.
 - The `mets/dmdSec/mdRef/@MDTYPE` attribute MUST be set to `MODS`.

 ### Package Descriptive Metadata